achyuthreddye/parking_lot/README.md

 - **exit**: `quit` will quit the application and return to the console.

 > **NOTE: Any commands which are not mentioned above will throw an error: `invalid command`**

+## Things that I have to Work on

+- Implementing the postgres database for the app
+- using the orm to use the database
+- changing the loops to iterables